Updated: Jul 22

 The last year shattered a lot of already deeply cracked and damaged systems.
 Healthcare and education took a particular beating, and regardless of the courage our doctors, nurses and educators have shown, the emotional and psychological toll has been extreme.
 The daily anger, disdain, distrust and vitriol against them has increased the harm exponentially.
 And while practitioners are still fully in the game - doing their very best and clinging to the hope that there is a light on the horizon - they are almost universally exhausted and hurting.

-Lodestar also now offers advanced training courses and certification for experienced coaches in our trauma-informed and trauma-mitigation paradigms.
-These courses are small, highly experiential and designed to help professional coaches expand their scope of practice and prepare for the strong emotions and trauma that will be showing up in clients, in all professions, in the months and years to come.
+In addition to coaching, we also train professional and physician coaches in this paradigm.
+Lodestar offers the only ICF accredited Trauma-Mitigation Master Class in the U.S., offering generous Core and Resource credits AND Category 1 CME for physician coaches.
+Our courses are small, highly experiential and designed to help professional coaches expand their scope of practice and prepare for the strong emotions and trauma that will be showing up in clients, in all professions, in the months and years to come.

 It is ok to wonder “what’s next?”
 It is ok to question, “is this all there is?”
-It is ok if you’re in pain.
+It is ok to reach out and share your fear and pain.
 There’s a way out.
 There’s a way THROUGH.
 And you aren’t alone.